Ah; fresh laundry. Nothing's better. Crisp and clean, colors bright and whites white.

 - Happens to Harold in The Red Green Show when he gets distracted by a pretty girl while doing his laundry; he then shows up at the lodge in a pink sweater that used to be white.

 - Daphne from Frasier has to deal with a Jerk Jock in the laundry room.
 She uses a pair of her red panties to turn one of the loads of white laundry pink.
+During The Stinger she gets into the elevator with the neighbor and has to hold in her laughter at seeing him in his pink tennis gear.

 - In the Hannah Montana episode "Cuffs Will Keep Us Together", when Robby Ray lectures Jackson on how he can't be trusted: